testjamesman/telemetryhub/README.md

     2.  **Check Pod Logs:** Run `kubectl logs -l app=load-generator`.
 Look for any startup errors in the Flask application.
     3.  **Check Security Groups:** Ensure the security group for your EKS nodes allows inbound traffic on port 80 from your IP address. `eksctl` usually-configures this correctly, but it's worth checking.

-### Go or C# App Fails to Start

-- **Problem:** The `go run` or `dotnet run` command fails on the EC2 instances.
-- **Solution:**
-    1.  **Check Environment Variables:** The most common issue is that the required environment variables (`DB_HOST`, `DB_PASSWORD`, `SQS_QUEUE_URL`) are not set correctly in your shell session.
-Double-check that you have exported them correctly.
-    2.  **Check Security Groups:** Ensure the security groups for the RDS instance and the EC2 instances allow traffic between them on the correct ports (5432 for PostgreSQL).
-The CloudFormation template should handle this, but network connectivity is a common culprit.

 ### Viewing Application Logs

 When troubleshooting, the first step is always to check the application logs.
 Here is how to access them for each component.